What is Camp Agawak’s mission?

 What are Camp Agawak’s facilities like?

-Agawak is situated on 160 private acres in the beautiful north woods of Wisconsin.
+Agawak is situated on 200 private acres in the beautiful north woods of Wisconsin.
 Most of the buildings are original with minor upgrades made over the years.
-Campers live in 26 rustic wooden cabins with bunk beds, heat and electricity.
-Each cabin is a short walk away from three centrally located shower houses.
-All bath houses have private showers and toilets.
+Campers live in 26 rustic wooden cabins.
+Each cabins has bunk beds, ceiling fans, heat and electricity.
+Cabins are a short walk away from three centrally located shower houses.
+All shower houses have private showers and toilets.
+Camper cabins have individual bathrooms with sinks and toilets.
+Several cabins which house our older campers have their own showers.

-Many camp activities take place in Happy Camper Hall, Alumni Hall as well as our Rec.
+Many camp activities take place in Happy Camper Hall, The Lodge, Alumni Hall as well as our Rec.
 Hall.
-These buildings accommodate large numbers of campers for all camp events.
+These buildings accommodate large numbers of campers for indoor camp events.
 Agawak is located on breathtaking Blue Lake, a private 450 acre lake with no public access.
 You will find our facilities and equipment are beautiful and well maintained.
+Please take the virtual tour on our website which will give you insight into some of our well kept facilities.

 Does camp offer tours?

 Yes, we offer tours of our facility.
-Please call the camp office to schedule your Agawak tour.
-Coming to see the camp while it’s in session is a wonderful way to see camp in action.
+Please call the camp office at 715-356-5383 to schedule your Agawak tour.
+Coming to see the camp while it’s in session is a way to see camp in action.
+If you are not able to visit , you can click here to take the virtual tour (use your browsers BACK button to return to this page) and visit several areas in camp.
+The tour highlight several areas in camp.
+However, there is much more to see!

 How do you know if you’re ready for sleep away camp?